-We asked John McEvoy, who is taking part in the British Council's English Language Assistant programme in Québec, how Québecois French differs from the French spoken in France.
+We asked John McEvoy, who took part in the British Council's English Language Assistant programme in Québec, how Québecois French differs from the French spoken in France.

 What are the historical differences?